Category Archives: Self Care

 Create Time Retreats

-Sometimes, the best way to change our relationship with time is to change our environment and our routine.
-We all need to occasionally step out of our normal life and into a different one.
 When we create a time retreat, we can shift into a different rhythm and experience time in a new way.
 This doesn’t have to be expensive or complicated.
 It can be as simple as taking a day off from work and doing something that you love or something that you’ve never done before.
 Or it can be as elaborate as going on a vacation or a pilgrimage to a place that inspires you or challenges you.
 The point is to create some space and time for yourself where you can just “be” without the need to do anything or be anyone else.

 Spend Time in Nature

-One of the easiest and most effective ways to change our relationship with time is to spend more time in nature.
-Nature has its own pace and a rhythm that is unhurried and harmonious. it doesn’t rush or worry or stress.
-Nature just is.
-When we’re immersed in nature, we can learn to be like that too, shifting into our own calm, unhurried pace.
+When we’re immersed in nature, we can also learn to be unhurried and harmonious, aligned with nature’s rhythms, as we shift into our own calm, unhurried pace.
 We begin to slow down and sync up with the natural cycles of day and night, sun and moon, seasons and tides.
 As we come into alignment with nature, we begin to appreciate the beauty and wonder of the world around us.
-As we watch a bird or a flower or a cloud or a star time stretches out in our minds and hearts.
+As we watch a bird, or a flower, or a cloud or a star time stretches out in our minds and hearts.

 DISCLAIMER